Optimal stopping of a Hilbert space valued diffusion: an infinite dimensional variational inequality: Introduction

 This work is partially motivated by a central problem in the modern theory of mathematical finance.
 In fact, pricing American bond options on the forward interest rate curve gives rise to an infinite dimensional optimal stopping problem.
 This is a consequence of the dependence of the bond's price on the whole structure of the forward curve.
 The results obtained here will be extended to solve that particular financial problem in a forthcoming paper \cite{Ch-DeA12b}.

-Optimal stopping for processes in locally compact spaces has attracted enormous attention in the last decades (cf.~\cite{ElKar81}, \cite{Shir}, \cite{Zab84} among others) while the case of general infinite-dimensional Markov processes has been studied in relatively few papers.
+Optimal stopping for processes in locally compact spaces has attracted great attention in the last decades (cf.~\cite{ElKar81}, \cite{Shir}, \cite{Zab84} among others) while the case of general infinite-dimensional Markov processes has been studied in relatively few papers.
 The earliest paper on infinite dimensional optimal stopping and variational inequalities we are aware of is \cite{Ch-Men89}.
 There Chow and Menaldi extended known finite dimensional results, in the spirit of \cite{Ben-Lio82}, to the case of a particular infinite dimensional linear diffusion.

 A first attempt towards a more comprehensive study of optimal stopping theory for processes taking values in a Polish space was made by J. Zabczyk \cite{Zab97} in 1997 from a purely probabilistic point of view and later on, in 2001, by variational methods \cite{Zab01}.
 Recently Barbu and Marinelli \cite{Bar-Mar08} contributed further insights in this direction adopting arguments similar to those in Zabczyk's works.
-In both \cite{Bar-Mar08} and \cite{Zab01} the Authors considered a diffusion process on a functional space $\mathcal{H}$ and solved the variational problem in a suitable $L^2$-space with respect to a measure on $\mathcal{H}$.
-The solution was characterized in a mild sense, adopting the general theory of monotone operators and associated semigroups (cf.\ \cite{Brezis1}).
-Similarly, Barbu and Sritharan \cite{Bar-Sri06} considered an optimal stopping problem for a 2-dimensional stochastic Navier-Stokes equation and solved the associated infinite dimensional variational inequality in a $L^2$-space.
+In both \cite{Bar-Mar08} and \cite{Zab01} the Authors considered a diffusion process on a functional space $\mathcal{H}$ and solved the variational problem in \emph{mild sense} in a suitable $L^2$-space with respect to a measure on $\mathcal{H}$.
+Instead in the present work we find Sobolev-type solutions (therefore local) of the variational problem.
+Barbu and Sritharan \cite{Bar-Sri06} also considered an optimal stopping problem for a 2-dimensional stochastic Navier-Stokes equation and solved the associated infinite dimensional variational inequality in a $L^2$-space.

 A different approach is based on viscosity theory.
 It is extensively exploited to solve general stochastic control problems (cf.~\cite{Fl-Son} for a survey) and the infinite-dimensional case is currently the object of intense study (cf.~\cite{Lions89-1}, \cite{Lions89-2}, \cite{Lions89-3}, \cite{Sw94} among others).
 However, as far as we know, the only paper on infinite-dimensional variational inequalities related to optimal stopping problems studied by viscosity methods is \cite{Gat-Sw99} by D.\ G\c{a}tarek and A.\ \'Swi\c{e}ch.
 The Authors deal with a problem arising in finance.
 They characterize the value function of the optimal stopping problem when the underlying diffusion has a particular form not involving the unbounded term that normally appears in infinite-dimensional stochastic differential equations (cf.~\cite{DaPr-Zab} for a survey).